ENGN2912B-2018/MTS-A/README.md

 **GUI Snapshot**

 Following is a screen shot of the GUI, where the left image is the original PGM file and the right image is the compressed PGM file with quality ratio of 17 (adjustable within the GUI).
-Files are contained in the `image` folder.

 ![alt text](https://drive.google.com/uc?export=view&id=1Z7Rzw5FhtaiJNbFLtEGJqIbqc0Bf_4w3)